Security-Onion-Solutions/securityonion-docs/pcaps.rst

 Downloading
 -----------

 You can download pcaps from the link above using a standard web browser or from the command line using a tool like ``wget`` or ``curl``.
-Here are some examples:
+Here are some examples.

 To download the pcap from https://www.malware-traffic-analysis.net/2020/09/16/index.html using wget: